-The Company's investment portfolio atMarch 31, 2014 and December 31, 2013 was comprised exclusively of debt securities.
+The Company's investment portfolio as of June 30, 2014 was comprised of debt securities and one equity investment.
+The Company's investment portfolio as of December 31, 2013 was comprised exclusively of debt securities.
 The fair value determination for these investments primarily consisted of both observable (Level 2) and unobservable (Level 3) inputs.